Gebre Kristos Desta: Reception

-Desta was criticized for including European techniques in his artwork, rather than staying with traditional local methods.
+Gebre Kristos was criticized for including European techniques in his artwork, rather than staying with traditional local methods.
 However, he was also among the artists that enjoyed the patronage of Emperor Haile Selassie, who was trying to advance modernization of Ethiopia by promoting progressive ideas in education, art, and industry.
 In 1965 he received the Haile Selassie I Prize Trust Award for Fine Arts.
 The citation for this award praised him as an artist with outstanding creative and interpretive abilities and as the one who was largely responsible for introducing non-figurative art into his country.

 In and around 1974 Gebre Kristos faced challenges especially with the new military government, the Derg, as his artistic expression was constantly being restricted.
 He was increasingly being asked to create propaganda material for political purposes.
 In 1978 while on an exhibition campaign to Kenya he defected and soon fled to Germany seeking asylum.
-The German government did not grant his request but in 1980 the United States granted him political asylum and he settled in Lawton, Oklahoma.
-Life in exile was challenging he only had one solo exhibition in Lawton before he died in 1981 at the age of 50.
+The German government did not grant his request, but in 1980 the United States granted him political asylum and he settled in Lawton, Oklahoma.
+He only had one solo exhibition in Lawton before he died in 1981 at the age of 50.

+The Gebre-Kristos Desta Modern Art Museum was established in 2009 in Addis Ababa and houses 30 of his works.